almereyda/awesome-starred/README.md

 - [jdsteinbach/eleventy-plugin-toc](https://github.com/jdsteinbach/eleventy-plugin-toc) - 11ty plugin to generate a TOC from page content
 - [11ty/eleventy-plugin-syntaxhighlight](https://github.com/11ty/eleventy-plugin-syntaxhighlight) - A pack of Eleventy plugins for syntax highlighting in Markdown, Liquid, and Nunjucks templates.
 - [brob/eleventy-plugin-svg-contents](https://github.com/brob/eleventy-plugin-svg-contents) - An Eleventy plugin to grab the contents of an SVG file to allow for embedding in your template with all the power of SVG.
-- [tannerdolby/eleventy-plugin-metagen](https://github.com/tannerdolby/eleventy-plugin-metagen) - Eleventy shortcode that generates document metadata.
+- [tannerdolby/eleventy-plugin-metagen](https://github.com/tannerdolby/eleventy-plugin-metagen) - Eleventy shortcode that generates document metadata
 - [orchidjs/eleventy-plugin-ids](https://github.com/orchidjs/eleventy-plugin-ids) - @11ty plugin for adding ids to html headings and other elements
 - [adamduncan/eleventy-plugin-i18n](https://github.com/adamduncan/eleventy-plugin-i18n) - Eleventy plugin to assist with internationalization and dictionary translations
 - [vseventer/eleventy-plugin-helmet](https://github.com/vseventer/eleventy-plugin-helmet) - A document head manager for Eleventy.